dennis1248/OpenOEM/docs/markdown/README.md

 ![Project logo](/src/icon-small.png?raw=true "Project logo")

 While you drink a cup of coffee we do the rest
-This automated tool will Install programs from chocolatery, give windows your favorite color, set a wallpaper, remove annoying UI elements and mutch more from just a config file
+This automated tool will Install programs from chocolatey, give windows your favourite colour, set a wallpaper, remove annoying UI elements and much more from just a config file

 ## What can this tool do
-- :heavy_check_mark: **Install** programs from **chocolatery**
+- :heavy_check_mark: **Install** programs from **chocolatey**
-- :heavy_check_mark: Setting **theme color** and **wallpaper**
+- :heavy_check_mark: Setting **theme colour** and **wallpaper**
 - :heavy_check_mark: Change or **remove** the **task view** and **search**
-- If you have anny surgestions create an [issue](https://github.com/dennis1248/Automated-Windows-10-configuration/issues)
+- If you have any suggestions create an [issue](https://github.com/dennis1248/Automated-Windows-10-configuration/issues)

 ## Requirements
 - Windows 10 x64